ManaliJain06/Calculator/README.md

 Client setup-
 1) Client module is calculatorclient
 2) Resolve dependencies in package.json
-3) Lunch the application by npm start
+3) Launch the application by npm start
 4) Client port is 3000
 5) Hit the URL- localhost:3000